AGRINFO AGRINFO logo

 Impacted Products

-table olives, coconut sugar, and yogurt from specific geographical areas
+Cheese, pine nuts, meat products, pistachio spread, table olives, coconut sugar, yogurt, from specific geographical areas

 What is changing?